 - Setting salaries of the management and employees

 To legitimately write off taxes, expenditure in business should be simple and necessary to be deductible.
-A simple expense is one that is ordinary and common, and is accepted in industries.
+A simple expense is one that is ordinary and common and is accepted in industries.
 A necessary expense is one that is helpful and apt for the business.
 An expense does not have to be imperative to be regarded as necessary.
 Although an expense may be both ordinary and necessary, sometimes one may not be allowed to deduct it in the year paid or incurred.
 At times it is not allowed to deduct the expense at all.

-Like many other business expenses, board meeting expenses fall under the category of necessary business expense and is thus deductible from taxable income.
+Like many other business expenses, board meeting expenses fall under the category of necessary business expenses and are thus deductible from taxable income.
 However, to be deductible, board meeting expenses must be related to business activities.
 Some such expenses are travel expenses incurred due to traveling to and from the board meetings, hotel stays, food expenses, supply purchases, compensation for services and many such expenses can be written off business expenditure if you can give proof that the expenses were solely for the business purpose.
-Tax cannot be deducted from expenses that are made for an official’s personal use and where there is no interest of the company.
-In case of phone bills (if there is personal and business usage), then the taxpayer can only deduct the portion of the bill which is used for business.
+Tax cannot be deducted from expenses that are made for an official’s personal use and where there is no interest in the company.
+In the case of phone bills (if there is personal and business usage), then the taxpayer can only deduct the portion of the bill which is used for business.

 Keeping a record of the expenses is very essential to write off tax.
-They also need to be classified properly as travel-related expenses, dining expenses and entertainment expenses.
+They also need to be classified properly as travel-related expenses, dining expenses, and entertainment expenses.
 The company’s accountant must be responsible for identifying, classifying and deducting board expenses.
 When documents are to be produced to IRS it becomes easy if all the documents are recorded and are in place.
 The board of directors also needs to determine how to maintain the process of documenting expenses, which includes filling reimbursement forms, keeping a track of receipts and keeping a proper travel log, etc.